-Here's something that's been making the rounds of late, courtesy of the story you're reading right now.
+Here's a treat.
 It's the late Stevie Ray Vaughan's isolated guitar track from "Rude Mood."
 This is pretty unusual, since YouTube is considerably light on isolated SRV recordings.

 Along with “Testify” and “Lenny,” “Rude Mood” is another of the three instrumental tracks recorded for SRV’s debut release, 1983's Texas Flood.

 Written by Vaughan and inspired by the Lightning Hopkins song “Hopkin’s Sky Hop,” this barn-burning track serves as a tour de force display of Stevie’s mastery of a great many different guitar techniques, including fast alternate picking, complex sections devised of fingers-plus-pick hybrid-picking techniques, and seamless transitions from hard-driving rhythm playing to blazing single-note solos.

 As a composition, it is perfectly constructed into distinct and individual 12-bar choruses, each of which brings the intensity of the song to a new and higher level.
 Says Double Trouble drummer Chris Layton, “In early ’79, [country DJ] Joe Gracey made early recordings of Double Trouble while Lou Ann [Barton], Jack Newhouse and Johnny Reno were still in the band.

 That was blues stuff like, 'Ti Na Nee Na Nu,’ ‘Scratch My Back’ and ‘Sugarcoated Love,’ along with an early version of ‘Rude Mood.’
 Those recordings were done in the tiny basement of KOKE, a country station.
 Gracey recorded us on a four-channel mixer with a reel-to-reel, with everything done totally live using just four microphones.”